Doze-D/Martian-Gothic-Unification---TEX-file-converter/README.md

 # Martian Gothic: Unification — .TEX Converter

-A tool for converting the `.tex` texture files used by *Martian Gothic:
+A Python .PY script tool for converting the `.tex` texture files used by *Martian Gothic:
 Unification* to and from PNG, so they can be viewed, edited, and repacked.

 NOTE: Created with Claude AI, Sonett v5 model, tested by me.